babadro/burn/burn-book/src/overview.md

 This book will help you get started with the Burn deep learning framework, whether you are an advanced user or a beginner.
 We have crafted some sections for you:

+- [Getting started](./getting-started): Install the required tools and write your first Burn application.

 - [Basic Workflow: From Training to Inference](./basic-workflow): Start with the fundamentals and a tour of the entire workflow, from training your models to deploying them for inference.
 This section lays the groundwork for your Burn expertise.